 Starting meditation which helps to refocus your energy

-Other coping skills include picking up a new hobby or creative outlet, keeping a diary, or buddying up and taking the break with a friend who is equally motivated.
+Other coping skills include picking up a new hobby or creative outlet, keeping a diary, or buddying up and taking a break with a friend who is equally motivated.

 Also, since disrupted sleep is a common side effect this may just add to the emotional ups and downs.
 The disrupted sleep happens because most smokers will smoke just before bedtime to help them get tired – some start to rely on this helpful sedative and can really struggle to sleep without smoking.